ricardodiasmode/tp-teste-de-software/README.md

 ## tp-es2
-This is a simples ML project using Reinforcement Learning with Neural Network to train some Software Engineering concepts.
+This is a simples ML project using Reinforcement Learning with Neural Network to train some Software Engineering and Software Tests concepts.

 # 1.
 Ricardo Dias Avelar - 2019054960